Expert roundtable on shaping the public narrative on migration, 21 April 2016

-On 21 April 2016, the Office of the High Commissioner for Human Rights (OHCHR) organized a one-day expert roundtable on the theme “Changing the public narrative on migration: promoting tolerance and confronting xenophobia against migrants”, to discuss the way that migrants and migration are being framed in the public narrative, and to examine possible collaborative efforts to re-frame the current toxic narrative on this issue.
+On 21 April 2016, the Office of the High Commissioner for Human Rights (OHCHR) organized a one-day expert roundtable on the theme “Changing the public narrative on migration: promoting tolerance and confronting xenophobia against migrants”.
+Participants discussed how migrants and migration are being framed in the public narrative, and examined possible recommendations and collaborative efforts to reframe the toxic narrative on this issue.

-More than 35 experts engaged in this discussion, including journalists and other media professionals, social media experts, film-makers, photographers, academics and representatives from non-governmental organizations, regional organizations, and international organizations.
-Please see informal summary below.
+More than 35 experts participated, including journalists and other media professionals, social media experts, film-makers, photographers, academics and representatives from non-governmental organizations, regional organizations, and international organizations.
+Please see informal summary.

-- Focus on story-telling through the stories, testimonies and images of migrants as well as of people who have not migrated but are impacted by migration (e.g. families of migrants in countries of origin, classmates of migrant children, migrants’ employers, neighbours …) in order to build empathy and confront prejudice and discrimination against migrants.
-Ensure also that these stories go beyond just 'victim' stories or those that see migrants only as economic contributors, and try and ensure in the telling of the stories that they are accessible to a lay audience.
+- Focus on story-telling to build empathy and confront prejudice and discrimination against migrants.
+Tell stories of migrants as well as of people who have not migrated but are impacted by migration (e.g. families of migrants in countries of origin, classmates of migrant children, migrants’ employers, neighbours …).
+Ensure that these stories go beyond 'victim' stories or those that see migrants only as economic contributors, and try and tell stories that are accessible to a lay audience.

 - Bring together, highlight and support existing storytelling platforms, potentially under a common umbrella.
 Bring together all relevant stakeholders (those with specific expertise on content, format and outreach) for the purpose of identifying the various target audiences, and developing strategies on this issue.